-Hot and cold pavement recycling is an evolving field of pavement engineering, and over time, different recycling approaches and technologies have been developed, perfected, and implemented.
-Terminology for the different recycling processes, especially those that do not involve heat, has also evolved over time, with it being mostly based on descriptors of the process or differentiation based on the equipment used at the time, rather than on the maintenance and rehabilitation scenarios to which the processes are best suited.
-There has been no "bigger picture" thinking or consideration for a consistent hierarchy of cold recycling terms.
-This has resulted in inconsistencies in naming conventions and definitions across the spectrum of processes, with overlap in some areas.
-This in turn can lead to confusion for practitioners and decision makers, especially those new to pavement recycling who are unfamiliar with pavement recycling, but are considering a recycling project, or are already working on capital preventive maintenance (CAPM) or rehabilitation designs and need to analyze and select an appropriate recycling strategy.
+In-place pavement recycling is an evolving field of pavement engineering, and over time, different recycling approaches and technologies have been developed and perfected.
+Terminology for the different recycling processes has also evolved over time, mostly without any "bigger picture" thinking or consideration for a consistent hierarchy of terms.
+This has resulted in inconsistencies in naming conventions and definitions across the spectrum of processes, with overlap in some areas (discussed in Section 1.2.1).
+This in turn can lead to confusion for engineers who are unfamiliar with pavement recycling, but are considering a recycling project, or are already working on capital preventive maintenance (CAPM) or rehabilitation designs and need to analyze and select an appropriate recycling strategy.
 Agency personnel and practitioners also have to consider this potential confusion when writing reports and guidance, developing or updating specifications, preparing bid documents, using the pavement management system (PaveM), and/or delivering training.

-To prevent this continued confusion, to promote consistency, to simplify guidance, specifications, and project documentation, and to avoid misunderstandings about use of these technologies as their use increases, more consistent and descriptive terms and acronyms have been proposed.
-The following pavement recycling terminology is being adopted by Caltrans across all relevant documents and software that reference cold recycling of pavements.
-This terminology is primarily focused on the origin and depth of the distresses that are being corrected and not on the equipment used to do the work.
-The more recognizable and general term of "recycling" is used for all types of pavement recycling that reuse all the existing materials in the pavement (i.e., reclaiming/reclamation are no longer used in any cold recycling terms).
-The general terminology is listed below.
-Figure 1.1 shows the hierarchical relationships between the different cold recycling processes, and Table 1.1 lists the new Caltrans acronyms for cold recycling processes.
+To prevent confusion, promote consistency, and avoid misunderstandings about use of these technologies as they mature and their use increases, this guide uses the descriptive terms and acronyms that are currently being adopted by the California Department of Transportation (Caltrans) across all relevant documents and software that reference in-place recycling.
+The general terminology is listed below (note that the term "recycling" is used throughout to avoid further confusion between the terms "recycling" and reclamation" [discussed in Section 0]).

+Figure 1.1 shows the hierarchical relationships between the different in-place recycling processes and Table 1.1 lists acronyms for cold in-place recycling processes.